delta-io/delta/PROTOCOL.md

  - `add` actions in the result identify logical files currently present in the table (for queries). `remove` actions in the result identify tombstones of logical files no longer present in the table (for VACUUM).

 # Table Features
-Table Features must only exist on tables that have a supported protocol version.
+Table features must only exist on tables that have a supported protocol version.
 When the table's Reader Version is 3, `readerFeatures` must exist in the `protocol` action, and when the Writer Version is 7, `writerFeatures` must exist in the `protocol` action. `readerFeatures` and `writerFeatures` define the features that readers and writers must implement in order to read and write this table.

-Readers and writers must not ignore Table Features when they are present:
+Readers and writers must not ignore table features when they are present:
  - to read a table, readers must implement and respect all features listed in `readerFeatures`;
  - to write a table, writers must implement and respect all features listed in `writerFeatures`.
 Because writers have to read the table (or only the Delta log) before write, they must implement and respect reader features as well.

-## Table Features for new and existing tables
+## Table Features for new and Existing Tables
-It is possible to enable Table Features during table creation or on existing tables.
+It is possible to enable table features during table creation or on existing tables.
 The enablement can be only for readers or both readers and writers.
 When a new table is created with a Reader Version up to 2 and Writer Version 7, its `protocol` action must only contain `writerFeatures`.
 When a new table is created with Reader Version 3 and Writer Version 7, its `protocol` action must contain both `readerFeatures` and `writerFeatures`.
 Creating a table with a Reader Version 3 and Writer Version less than 7 is not allowed.

-When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on a best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to Table Features.
+When upgrading an existing table to Reader Version 3 and/or Writer Version 7, the client should, on a best effort basis, determine which features supported by the original protocol version are used in any historical version of the table, and add only used features to reader and/or writer feature sets.
 The client must assume a feature has been used, unless it can prove that the feature is *definitely* not used in any historical version of the table that is reachable by time travel.

 For example, given a table on Reader Version 1 and Writer Version 4, along with four versions:
  1. Table property change: set `delta.enableChangeDataFeed` to `true`.